background-image

 Even when a company's demand forecasting is top-notch, there is always a way to boost decision-making accuracy within a few steps from the end user.
 Point of sale forecasting does that by analyzing transaction data (POS data) to identify consumer-buying patterns at a store level.

 Such precision lets logistics businesses optimize operations, inventory management, and product distribution for each store they deliver their products.
-In other words, using AI in logistics POS forecasting helps businesses create more personalized management, replenishment, and reordering strategies, gleaning max profit and ROI from every operation.
+In other words, use of AI in logistics POS forecasting helps businesses create more personalized management, replenishment, and reordering strategies, gleaning max profit and ROI from every operation.

 • AI chatbots